louiscouston/louiscouston.github.io/_pages/projects.md

 Collaborators: Eric Hester (USyd), Benjamin Favier (IRPHE), John Taylor (DAMTP), Adrian Jenkins (Northumbria), Paul Holland (BAS)

-**Overarching Question:** Are hydrodynamic conditions conducive to life in Antarctic subglacial lakes?
+**Overarching Question:** How quickly do ice blocks melt in lakes and oceans?

 **Goals:**
-1. Stability of subglacial lakes against geothermal heating
+1. Spontaneous generation of roughness and topography at the water/ice interface
-1. Intensity of fluid motions in subglacial lakes unstable to geothermal heating
+1. Influence of boundary roughness and topography on ice melting in lakes and oceans

 ## Subglacial Lake Dynamics
 *2019-*